%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

-The FSEOG Program provides need-based grants to low-income undergraduate students finance the costs of postsecondary education.
-This grant is co sponsored by the US Federal Government and the university.
+The FSEOG is a need-based grant that is awarded to low-income undergraduate students.
+This grant is co-sponsored by the US Federal Government and the university.

 Cal Grant A and B have very specific eligibility requirements which are only summarized below.
 It is recommended that you visit the Cal Grant website to read a full description on how to apply and who is eligible.

 $9,223 annually │ Projected award over 4 years, $36,892

 This grant is applied to tuition fees only and is not for use on other costs associated with your education.